mudaliarpradeep/relmgmt/docs/ci-cd-deployment.md

 # Release Management System: CI/CD and Deployment Guide

-**Last Updated**: January 15, 2025
+**Last Updated**: October 22, 2025
-**Status**: Production Ready - Complete CI/CD Infrastructure Implemented and All Pipeline Issues Resolved
+**Status**: Production Ready - Complete CI/CD Infrastructure Implemented and Optimized

 This guide provides comprehensive instructions for the CI/CD pipeline and deployment of the Release Management System.
 All workflows and configurations are production-ready and fully implemented.
+The pipeline has been optimized to eliminate duplicate builds and reduce CI/CD resource consumption by ~50%.

 ## Table of Contents